 This post may contain affiliate links.
 Migraine Strong, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

 I was diagnosed with Hemiplegic Migraine only a year ago, in 2019, after a few years of struggling for a diagnosis for some odd symptoms and experiences.
+I’ve been living with hemiplegic migraine for a short while.
 Here are five things I wish I’d known when I was trying to get diagnosed and when I was newly diagnosed.

 So the next time my foot went heavy and I tripped and stumbled around, I said nothing.
 “Must be Migraine,” I thought to myself.